 - Classic-Classic colors and classic styles never go out of style.
 It’s consistent, it’s understated, it doesn’t draw attention away from you as a person, as some other flashy or trendy outfits might.

 - Goodwill: yes, Goodwill!
 Granted, you have to have the time and desire to really hunt and pick through their racks, but the payoffs can be amazing.
-Last week mine had a sale and I got sweaters from the Gap, Ann Taylor and Talbot’s for $2 each.
+Last week my local store had a sale and I got sweaters from the Gap, Ann Taylor, and Talbot’s for $2 each.

 - Sears: I love Sears, particularly Lands End.
 Lands End has amazing online sales and you can do returns at your local Sears.
-I love both Sears and Lands End because I’m not tall but have long legs, so I need talls.
+I love both Sears and Lands End because I’m not tall but have long legs, so I need tall.
 They have them!
 And petites and other hard-to-find sizes. (yes, that’s how old this article is–Sears still existed when I first wrote it.
 They don’t anymore, but Lands End does.